camunda-community-hub/camunda-7-to-8-migration-example/README.md

 }
 ```

-Here the delegate and Spring bean:
+Here are the delegate and Spring bean:

 ```java
 @Component